Academic Standing Policy

 Students who request an exemption will be notified of the Board’s decision.

-Any student who wishes to appeal an ARB decision must submit a written statement to the dean of the College within four (4) business days after the decision has been communicated.
+Any student who wishes to appeal an ARB decision must submit a written statement to the vice president for academic affairs and dean of the college within four (4) business days after the decision has been communicated.
 Appeals may be made on only two grounds:

-The dean will review the case and will make a final decision of whether to allow the student to return to the College on academic probation.
+The dean will review the case and will make a final decision of whether to overturn the Board’s decision.